JavapuRamprasad/JavapuRamprasad/README.md

 # 👋 About Me

-I am a **certified Salesforce Developer** with a strong background in designing and implementing CRM solutions for the **Health Care industry**.
+I am a **certified Salesforce Developer** with a strong background in designing and implementing CRM solutions for the **Health cloud industry**.
 I specialize in Apex, Lightning Web Components (LWC), and Salesforce integrations, with a focus on delivering scalable, secure, and user-friendly applications that drive business growth.

 ## 🛠️ Technical Skills